andyrids/picolynx/README.md

 ## Requirements

-Windows 10/11 is the only supported platform, given the nature of this package. `PicoLynx` requires administrator privileges to interact with USB devices.
+Windows 10/11 is the only supported platform, given the nature of this package. `PicoLynx` requires administrator privileges to interact with USB/Serial devices.
 If not run as administrator, it will prompt for elevation.

 ### Install `usbipd-win`

 This tool enables sharing locally connected USB devices to other machines, including Hyper-V guests and WSL 2.
-Full instructions are available @ [usbipd-win Github](https://github.com/dorssel/usbipd-win).
+Full instructions are available at [usbipd-win Github](https://github.com/dorssel/usbipd-win).
 Window package manager can be used to install the tool:

 ```sh
 winget install usbipd